 Day camps are common during school vacations and the summer months.
 And their cost may count towards the child and dependent care credit.
-Here are 10 things parents should know:

 1. Care for Qualifying Persons.
-Your expenses must be for the care of one or more qualifying persons.
-Your dependent child or children under age 13 generally qualify.
+You may qualify for the credit whether you pay for care at home, at a daycare facility, or a day camp.
+Your expenses must be for the care of one or more qualifying persons, such as your dependent child under age 13.

-6. Credit Amount.
+4. Credit Amount.
 The credit is worth between 20 and 35 percent of your allowable expenses.
 The percentage depends on your income.

 - Care given by a person you can claim as your dependent.

-Keep in mind this credit is not just a school vacation or summer tax benefit.
+Remember that this credit is not just a school vacation or summer tax benefit.
 You may be able to claim it at any time during the year for qualifying care.
 For more information, please call our office.